 If you use the Data-Table method described above to run replications, some effort is required to set it up and the method uses space in the spreadsheet to store the results.
 These packages implement their own iterative procedure to run replications and store the resulting summary statistics or raw data.
 Often, you do not need to store all of the raw data.
-Only the summary statistics are needed.
+Only summary statistics are needed.
 Thus, these add-ins can simplify the problems of setting up and running simulations, and analyzing the output.
-Examples of the use of these add-ins can be found on their websites and examples of the use of @RISKTMfor financial modeling can be found in Chapter 3 of Seila et al. (2003).
+Examples of the use of these add-ins can be found on their websites and examples of the use of @RISKTM for financial modeling can be found in Chapter 3 of (Seila, Ceric, and Tadikamalla 2003).

-6 WHEN IS SPREADSHEET SIMULATION NOT ADVISED?
+6 WHEN SHOULD YOU NOT USE A SPREADSHEET FOR SIMULATION?